 Master of Business Administration

-You are also required to meet UC's English language requirements.
+If English is your additional language, you are also required to meet UC's English language requirements.

-For the full entry requirements see the Regulations for the Master of Business Administration or use the admission requirements checker.
+For the full entry requirements, see the Regulations for the Master of Business Administration or use the admission requirements checker.

 How to apply

 See the MBA application process for details of entry requirements, application forms, and start dates.